ovh/docs/pages/telecom/sms/gerer_l_historique_des_sms/guide.en-gb.md

 ---
-title: ‘Manage your SMS history’
+title: Manage your SMS history
 slug: manage-sms-history
-excerpt: ‘Find out how to view your sent messages log from your OVHcloud account’
+excerpt: Find out how to view your sent messages log from your OVHcloud account
 section: 'Managing your solution'
 ---